 - Use a mixture of dried fruit in the cake.
 Raisins, sultanas, dried cranberries, and dried apricots all work well.
 Chop large pieces of dried fruit into smaller pieces.

-- Grate orange zest over the dried fruit before rolling it up.
+- Grate orange zest over the dried fruit before rolling it up in the dough.

 Gina